 Changes in Federal Criminal Law.
 To help combat violence against women, the original VAWA rewrote several areas of federal criminal law.
 Penalties were created for interstate stalking or domestic abuse in cases where an abuser crossed a state line to injure or harass another, or forced a victim to cross a state line under duress and then physically harmed the victim in the course of a violent crime.
 Additionally, the law strengthened existing penalties for repeat sexual offenders and required restitution to victims in federal sex offense cases.
 VAWA called for pretrial detention in federal sex offense or child pornography felonies and allowed evidence of prior sex offenses to be used in some subsequent trials regarding federal sex crimes.
-The law also set new rules of evidence specifying that a victim's past sexual behavior generally was not admissible in federal civil or criminal cases regarding
+The law also set new rules of evidence specifying that a victim's past sexual behavior generally was not admissible in federal civil or criminal cases regarding sexual misconduct.
+Rape victims were allowed to demand that their alleged assailants be tested for HIV, the virus that is generally believed to cause AIDS.
+A

+2 (...continued)

-2 Indeed, there are only two studies that attempt to evaluate the overall effects of a VAWA grant program: (1) Martha R. Burt, Lisa C. Newmark, Lisa K. Jacobs, and Adele V. Harrell, 1998: Report: Evaluation of the STOP Formula Grants Under the Violence Against Women Act of 1994 (Washington, DC: Urban Institute, 1998); and (2) Neal Miller, National Evaluation of the Arrest Policies Program Under VAWA, presented at the Bureau of Justice Statistics/Justice Research Statistical Association National Conference in Minneapolis, MN, Nov.
+Act of 1994 (Washington, DC: Urban Institute, 1998); and (2) Neal Miller, National Evaluation of the Arrest Policies Program Under VAWA, presented at the Bureau of Justice Statistics/Justice Research Statistical Association National Conference in Minneapolis, MN, Nov.
 2, 2000.
 Though both studies provide examples of effective programs funded by the grants, neither offers a conclusion as to the overall effectiveness of these grant programs.